-The child support modification is not automatic.
-You must request a child support modification either by discussing with the other parent or by filing a Motion for Child Support Modification.
-Always discuss the modification with the other parent before filing a motion.
-If you know the gross monthly income of both parents you can figure our child support with our online child support calculator or contact one of our skilled divorce attorneys to answer any questions.
+A child support modification is not automatic.
+You must request a modification either by discussing this option with the other parent, or by filing a “Motion for Child Support Modification”.
+However, you should always discuss modification with the other parent before filing a motion.
+If you know the gross monthly income of both parents, you can figure our child support with our online child support calculator or contact one of our skilled divorce attorneys to answer any questions.

-A stipulation is where you and the other parent have exchanged financial documents, calculated the amounts and file the new amounts with a court.
+A stipulation is where both you and the other parent have exchanged financial documents, calculated the amounts, and filed the new amounts with the court.
 This is still a legal process.
 You must file documents with the court agreeing to the new child support calculation.
-Simply verbally agreeing does not work.
+Verbally agreeing will not work.
 If you verbally agree to the change, it may not be legally enforceable.
-The divorce attorneys in our firm have seen horror stories where parents verbally agreed to a reduced amount and then years later a parent enforces the previous child support order.
+The divorce attorneys in our firm have seen horror stories where parents verbally agreed to a reduced amount and then a parent decides to enforce the previous child support order years later.

 In a court modification, one parent files a motion, a judge reviews evidence of income, and the judge orders the new child support amount.
 Before filing a modification, you must first reach out or respond to the other parent’s motion.
 If a parent resists this attempt to modify support amicably, the court may award attorney fees to the non-difficult party.
 The resistance must be “willful” and without justification.
 A parent who believes the request is without merit should still provide their financial documents.
 You can exchange your financial documents and disagree with signing stipulations.